kim-jos/project-planner/README.md

 The projects do not disappear if you refresh the page because it is saved in a database.
 This feature was implemented by using Firebase.

 ## Technologies Used
-Frontend: HTML/CSS, JS, and Vue
+Frontend: HTML/CSS, JS, and Vue <br>
 Backend: Firebase (NoSQL database)